kholsinger/PopGen-Shiny/README.md

 illustrate topics I cover in my graduate course on [Population Genetics](http://darwin.eeb.uconn.edu/uncommon-ground/eeb348/).
 Each of the applications is hosted at shinyapps.io.
-You'll find them embedded in various lecture details on my course website.
+You'll find them embedded in the detail pages for various lectures on my course website.
 Below you'll find a list of direct links to make access a bit more convenient.

 * [Estimating allele frequencies with the EM algorithm](https://keholsinger.shinyapps.io/EM-algorithm-for-allele-frequencies/)
 * [Genetics of geographically structured populations](https://keholsinger.shinyapps.io/F-statistics/)